sunnyvale-it/ibm-mq-prometheus-exporter/README.md

 ## How to run the exporter

 After having built the exporter from the source code and before running it, copy the uber-jar in its final location (i.e. /opt/mqexporter).
-From now on, this folder will be called **EXPORTER_HOME** for the sake of brevity.
+From now on, this folder will be named the **EXPORTER_HOME** directory for the sake of brevity.

 ```console
 $ cp target/ibm-mq-prometheus-exporter-1.0-SNAPSHOT.jar /opt/mqexporter